Vattiyoorkavu: Institutions

 Educational institutions in the area includes Central Polytechnic College, Bharathiya Vidya Bhavan, Saraswathy Vidyalaya, Ananthamurthy International School, A.R.R Public School, St Shanthal School Malamugal and Vattiyoorkavu Govt.
 Higher secondary school.
 One of the units of ISRO is also situated here.
 Unit of Geological Survey of India, C.P.W.D. quarters, Headquarters of Kerala State Centre for Advanced Printing and Training and production centre of State Nirmithi Kerndra is located here.

 Aruvikkara Dam is 9 km from Vattiyoorkavu.
 Museum, Zoo, Kowdiar Palace (Kottaram) are approximately 5 km by distance.

 Places of worship

 The stones for the renovation of Sri Padmanabha swamy temple was mined from Kulashekharam, which is in Vattiyoorkavu.
-The Chamundi Temple at Thozhuvancode,kadayilmudumbu Devi Temple,Sree krishna temple(kanjirampara),vimalahruthaya church,CSI Christasramam Church(Moonnamoodu),Sastha Temple, Devi temple at Puthoorkonam,saraswaathy temple (arappura) St.Peter's & St.Paul's Orthodox Syrian Church, and Juma Masjid are the old places of worship here.
+The Chamundi Temple at Thozhuvancode, Kadayilmudumbu Devi Temple, Sree krishna temple(kanjirampara), Vimalahruthaya church, CSI Christasramam An ancient Muslim mosque is located there, and their grave is located there.Church(Moonnamoodu), Sastha Temple, Devi temple at Puthoorkonam, Saraswaathy temple (arappura), St.Peter's & St.Paul's Orthodox Syrian Church, and Juma Masjid are the old places of worship here.
 The mosque of Juma Masjid was built by the successors of the Muslim Cavalry soldiers of the Nair Brigade of Travancore, who had settled in Sasthamangalam and Vattiyoorkavu.